TeemuKoivisto/react-seo-meta-tags/README.md

     />
 ```

-In the previous example the inheritance of the properties goes like this: website < blogPost < facebook | twitter.
-So if the same property (eg title or image) is specified in blogPost and facebook, the facebook object's property will be the one used.
+In the previous example the inheritance of the properties goes like this: `website < blogPost < facebook | twitter`.
+So if the same property (eg image) is specified in blogPost and facebook, the facebook object's property will be the one used in its respective tag (og:image in this case).

 The properties are perhaps a little weirdly made, the `site` property of the website is required for some of the blogPost's meta tags.